sachin-v-k/Sachin-K/index.md

 * SharePoint, Egnyte (document repositories)
 * JIRA (task tracking with doc Kanban board / documentation workflow)

-My main strengths are communication, time management, and relationship building, which are crucial to succeed.
+My main strengths to succeed are:
+* learning new tools and concepts very quickly (as you see, this is my first Markdown page on GitHub)
+* communicating effectively
+* managing time efficiently
+* building & maintaining relationships

 I'm also functionally proficient in French; and have a limited conversational proficiency in Spanish.

 ## Currently working @
 * Mobeewave since Aug 2018